 John: We are aware of no one who has seriously researched John’s death who does not agree that John died of natural causes attributable to old age, although there may have been at least one attempt to kill him.
 One source indicates that John was boiled in a huge basin of boiling oil, but was miraculously delivered from death.

-Now, we will consider the evidence regarding how the other ten Disciples in Jesus Christ’s inner circle died.
+Now, we will consider the evidence regarding how the other ten disciples in Jesus Christ’s inner circle died.

-Andrew, the brother of Peter: All the sources we consulted indicate that Andrew was martyred and, with the exception of one source that does not indicate how he died, they all state that he was crucified.
+Andrew, the brother of Peter: All the sources which we consulted indicate that Andrew was martyred and, with the exception of one source that does not indicate how he died, they all state that he was crucified.
 (One of the sources that says Andrew was crucified also says that he was stoned.)
 Furthermore, most of our sources state that Andrew was crucified on an X-shaped cross.

 James, the brother of John: Given the fact that the Bible mentions in Acts 12:2 that this disciple was executed with a sword, it is certain that he was martyred and how.